-It includes areas such as crop and livestock farming, agricultural and agrochemical equipment manufacturing, food processing, packaging and labeling, warehousing, distribution, regulatory frameworks, financing, marketing, retail, catering, research and development, and education.
-The food and beverage industry includes all companies involved in the transformation of raw agricultural products into consumer food products.
-Industries in the food manufacturing subsector transform livestock and agricultural products into products for intermediate or final consumption.
-From simple ovens and conveyors to complex bottling and packaging machines, the food and beverage industry depends on equipment for industrial-scale food production.
+The food industry is a complex system that encompasses a wide range of activities, from crop and livestock farming to food processing, packaging, labeling, warehousing, distribution, regulatory frameworks, financing, marketing, retail, catering, research and development, and education.
+It involves all companies involved in the transformation of raw agricultural products into consumer food products.
+Industries in the food manufacturing subsector take livestock and agricultural products and turn them into products for intermediate or final consumption.
+From simple ovens and conveyors to complex bottling and packaging machines, the food and beverage industry relies on equipment for industrial-scale food production.

-Food products manufactured in these establishments are normally sold to wholesalers or retailers for distribution to consumers, but this includes establishments primarily engaged in the retail sale of bakery products and confectionery made on site not for immediate consumption.
-Food production, as the name suggests, is about preparing food, in which raw materials are converted into food products prepared for human use, whether in the home or in the food processing industries.
-Research areas such as food classification, food preservation, food rheology and food storage are directly concerned with quality and quality maintenance that overlaps many of the above processes.
+Food products manufactured in these establishments are usually sold to wholesalers or retailers for distribution to consumers.
+This includes establishments primarily engaged in the retail sale of bakery products and confectionery made on site not for immediate consumption.
+Food production is about transforming raw materials into food products prepared for human use, whether in the home or in the food processing industries.
+Research areas such as food classification, food preservation, food rheology and food storage are directly related to quality and quality maintenance that overlaps many of the above processes.